Expanding our Commitment to Ongoing Diversity and Inclusion Work

 Children’s Museum of Pittsburgh is built on a foundation that supports diversity, equity, accessibility and inclusion for all visitors, former and current employees, partners, artists and community members.
 We have a long history of programs that support Black families and children.
 Navigating two equally important societal changes, COVID-19 and racial/social injustice, has given us the opportunity to deeply examine how we can expand our focus on racial justice and become a stronger organization and better friend to and ally of Black children and families, now and into the future.

-Children’s Museum of Pittsburgh is broadening its commitment to diversity and inclusion through facilitated engagement sessions, hiring a leader to guide our diversity and inclusion work, and establishing a permanent board committee to ensure continued progress.
-These efforts, along with our existing policies and programming, will continue our commitment to Black, Indigenous, and People of Color (BIPOC), other minority audiences, and underserved children and families.
+Some of the ways Children’s Museum of Pittsburgh has broadened its commitment to diversity and inclusion are facilitated engagement sessions, hiring a leader to guide our diversity and inclusion work, and establishing a permanent board committee to ensure continued progress.
+These and other efforts, along with our existing policies and programming, continue our commitment to Black, Indigenous, and People of Color (BIPOC), other minority audiences, and underserved children and families.

-If you have questions regarding this work, please contact us at [email protected]
+If you have questions regarding this work, please contact [email protected]